im-AMS/Conformal-Maps/docs/source/index.rst

 - Application examples can be found on `Conformal Mappings with SymPy <https://github.com/zolabar/ConformalMappingSympy>`_
 - **Back** to `Conformal-Maps github repository <https://github.com/im-AMS/Conformal-Maps>`_

-The following figure illustrates the GUI for the deformation of a rectangular geometry.
+The following figure illustrates the GUI for the interactive deformation of a rectangular geometry.

 .. image:: GUI_cfmp.PNG
     :width: 800